beardedgm/HexPlora/README.md

 - **Map URL** – enter an image URL and click **Load Map** to display it.
 - **Grid Settings** – configure hex size, grid offsets, column/row counts, map scale and orientation.
-- **Appearance** – adjust fog color/opacity, grid color/thickness and token color.
+- **Appearance** – adjust fog color/opacity and grid line styling.

 A row of buttons below the settings provides quick actions:

 - **Mode: Reveal/Hide** – switches between revealing or hiding hexes.
 - **Add Token** – enables token placement.
-You will be prompted for a label when placing a token.
+A modal lets you set the token label, color, icon and optional notes.
 Existing tokens can be dragged or cleared.
+- Hovering a token for a second displays its notes in a tooltip.
 - **Reset View** – resets zoom and panning. **Reset Fog** hides all revealed hexes.
 - **Clear Tokens** – removes all tokens from the map.
 - **Toggle Debug** – shows internal debug information.